NETBEARS-IT-Outsourcing/install-minikube-windows-10/README.md

 # Minikube on Windows 10

+## Provider
+The tutorial and explanation is also posted on the [NETBEARS](https://netbears.com/blog/install-minikube-windows10/) company blog.
+You might want to check the website out for more tutorials like this.

+## Steps
 - Enable Hyper-V from BIOS
 - Install Docker for Windows
 - Download kubectl + add to path